 What she always did impress upon me, however, was that I needed to pursue a terminal degree in whatever profession I chose, or else some man with the same degree or higher would become my boss and I would have to answer to him.
 No doubt this contributed to my decision to pursue a PhD immediately after finishing my undergraduate studies (in Psychology and Music, as it happens) at Carleton College.

 Mom herself was a notable-ish Professor of Accounting, with an MBA and a PhD both from Michigan and a career that included a stint at the Tuck School of Business at Dartmouth, which is how I came to spend most of my childhood in Hanover, NH.
 Dad did not have a career.
 They divorced bitterly in 1998 and later reconvened as platonic life partners.
-In their old age, Dad reads about Michigan Football and Mom does his taxes.
+In their old age, Dad watches YouTube videos on repeat (he alternates between a 4-hour commentary video on The Hunger Games movie and a sermon by Pope Leo) and Mom does his taxes.
 Go figure that one out.

 To be clear, I have been blessed with great bosses across the board.
 In fact, I have been profoundly fortunate in a lot of ways, starting from my snowy yet uncomplicated birth.
 I try to make productive use of that fortune to enjoy my life as much as possible AND, hopefully, be useful in the service of things that are net-positive for humanity.
 I suspect people often have children at least in part because they want to know that they had some unambiguously positive impact on the world.
 I share that impulse alongside a strong aversion to birthing and parenting.